Skip to content

 Global Networking

-As companies globalize, their need to implement international supply chains remains one of the biggest hurdles to overcome, according to a 2023 research study.
+As companies globalize, their need to implement international supply chains remains one of the biggest hurdles to overcome, according to a recent research study.
 With an online PhD, you can network with fellow students, alums, and industry professionals worldwide.
 This global network is a valuable asset to your career and employer.

 Customize Your Learning Plan